Future Domains Support

 HARMAN is focusing on top location-based service providers to develop services to ensure its cloud API are robust, scalable, and secure, and then will publish the API.
 At launch, OEMs will have access to the leading location-based services.

-The screen shots below depict the use case for a POI search a cloud API content provider.
+The screen shots below depict the use case for a POI search of a cloud API content provider.
 The search could be thru voice, a recommendation, or touch.
 The 1st screen shot depicts an explore view for searching an item, followed by a search results list view, and each list view item can be expanded to a detailed view.

 The above views use templates, and the OEM has control of the UI.
 The content integration is done in the cloud.
 The map is the native navigation app, ensuring an integrated experience.
 The detailed view contains a number of buttons.
 These items point to either internal ‘actions’ (e.g. calling the location or navigating to the location) or external actions (e.g. making a reservation).
 The content provider will have the ability to push new capabilities when ready, and the experience in the car can be updated without requiring code update.

 The approach for finding gas station or parking, as an example, will be identical for finding a POI.
 The experience pattern for all content is normalized, reducing risk of driver distraction.
 In addition, introduction of new content requires no head unit application download.
 Last, leveraging the vehicle navigation map ensures an integrated experience.
 Harman will implement cloud applications for a number of key content providers to demonstrate feasibility and prove the APIs.

 HARMAN Ignite Store supports web applications primarily to allow video services.
 This approach is similar to what Tesla has adopted to allow entertainment video services while the car is parked.
 Harman is partnering with Media Service Providers (MSP), who have existing relationship with range of well known video content providers.
 The media service provider bundle includes a media player, adaptive stream management, and DRM agents specific to video content providers.